Genre: Love Story

 “Don’t talk to me like a child!”
 I would stamp my foot, proving him right but he never said so.
 That gentle smile would make me cry and he would cuddle me again.

 The cancer moved rapidly, causing tremendous pain that I couldn’t do anything about.
 It nearly killed me watching him in agony.
 When animals are hurt we put them out of their misery, so why do humans have to endure this suffering?
 Throughout those terrible weeks I nursed my husband.
 I bathed him, dressed him and loved him every second of the day that we had left.
 I brought Benji his tea and mashed up fruit or soft oats.
-He couldn’t eat or manage more than a few sips.
+He couldn’t eat or manage more than a few sips or bites.
 I watched this lovely, vital man that I adored turn into a dry husk of himself.
 My heart was shattered.

 On a bright Tuesday morning he died at home.
-He s

 He slipped into a coma, I called the family.
-Each one took their time loving and saying goodbye to this beautiful, suffering soul.
+Each one took their time loving and saying goodbye to this beautiful, no longer suffering soul.
 It was amazing to see this small group of people, who cared so much.
 We were all standing around when he breathed his last ragged, agonizing breath.
 The wave of grief took me by surprise.
 I knew he was going to die.
 I knew the morphine was no longer working.
 Now I knew I would be alone for the rest of my life.
 I would give anything to let him draw breath again.

 It started to rain.
 The doctor came, the funeral home people came.
 Family came and went.
 Close friends too.
 I was hugged and kissed until I couldn’t remember who was who.
 It was a blur.
 Birds could be singing, bombs could be falling and I wouldn’t know.
 Or care.
 My Benji was gone.
 That was all I knew.
 My daughter made me tea, held my hand and spoke comforting words, that flowed over and around me keeping me warm.
 And probably sane.